How to Apply?

 Description Allowance*

-Book Allowance FJD750 as a one-off payment
+Book Allowance As a one-off payment

 Dependent Allowances This is applicable to certain applicants ONLY if the criteria are met- as per USP Dependent Allowance Criteria